academy-agents/academy-tutorial/README.md

 ---
 ## Module 04: Distributing Computation
 Academy integrates with a cloud hosted exchange and `globus compute` to build distributed agentic systems.
-In the starter code for Module 04 we have replaced the `exchange` and the `executors` field of the `Manager` context with a `HttpExchangeFactory` and with a `GCExecutor` (Globus Compute Executor).
+In the starter code for Module 04, fill in the constructor of an executor used to launch agents with the `GCExecutor` (Globus Compute Executor) or a `ProcessPoolExecutor` if you do not have a Globus Compute Endpoint available.
+Then complete the Manager context with the appropriate fields.
+For the `factory` use the `HttpExchangeFactory` pointed at our hosted exchange `https:exchange.academy-agents.org` with `auth_method='globus'`.
+For the `executors` field use the `GCExecutor` or `ProcessPoolExecutor` you created above.
 This will enable you to launch the agents across distributed resources.
-If you do not have a Globus Compute Endpoint setup, the script will instead launch the agents in a different process.

 Globus Compute is a FaaS platform that allows you to bring your own compute resource.
 In `run-compute-function.py` we show an example of running a remote function.